-51. [Parties]-[Each Annex II Party] shall indicate what "new and additional" financial resources they have provided pursuant to Article 4.3.
+51. Parties Each Annex II Party (NZ) shall indicate what "new and additional" financial resources they have provided pursuant to Article 4.3.
 Parties shall clarify how they have determined such resources as being "new and additional" in their national communications.
-In communicating this information, Parties shall complete table 3.
+In communicating this information, Parties shall complete table 3.(NZ)

-51bis: Each Annex II Party shall provide information on the financial support it has [provided, committed and/or pledged][provided and committed and/or pledged](EU) for the purpose of assisting non-Annex I Parties to mitigate GHG emissions and adapt to the adverse effects of climate change and any economic and social consequences of response measures, and for capacity-building and technology transfer in the areas of mitigation and adaptation, where appropriate.
-To that end, each Annex II Party shall provide summary information in a textual and tabular format (Table 5 below) on allocation channels and annual contributions for the previous two calendar or financial years without overlapping with the previous reporting periods, including, as appropriate, the following:
+51bis: Each Annex II Party shall provide information on the financial support it has [provided, committed and/or pledged](NZ) [disbursed and committed] (EU) for the purpose of assisting non-Annex I Parties to mitigate GHG emissions and adapt to the adverse effects of climate change and any economic and social consequences of response measures, and for capacity-building and technology transfer in the areas of mitigation and adaptation, where appropriate.
+To that end, each Annex II Party shall provide summary information in a textual and tabular format tabular format (Tables 4, 4(a), 4(b) below) on allocation channels and annual contributions for the previous two calendar or financial years without overlapping with the previous reporting periods, including, as appropriate, the following:

-- (a) The Global Environment Facility, the Least Developed Countries Fund, the Special Climate Change Fund, the Adaptation Fund, the Green Climate Fund and the Trust Fund for Supplementary Activities; - (b) Other multilateral climate change funds; - (c) Multilateral financial institutions, including regional development banks; - (d) Specialized United Nations bodies; - (e) Contributions through bilateral, regional and other channels;
+- (a) The Global Environment Facility, the Least Developed Countries Fund, the Special Climate Change Fund, the Adaptation Fund, the Green Climate Fund and the Trust Fund for Supplementary Activities; - (b) Other multilateral climate change funds; - (c) Multilateral financial institutions, including regional development banks; - (d) Specialized United Nations bodies;

+(e) Contributions through bilateral, regional and other channels;